nspcc-dev/neofs-api/proto-docs/container.md

 ### Service "neo.fs.v2.container.ContainerService"
-`ContainerService` provides API to interact with `Container` smart contract in NeoFS sidechain via other NeoFS nodes.
-All of those actions can be done equivalently by directly issuing transactions and RPC calls to sidechain nodes.
+`ContainerService` provides API to interact with `Container` smart contract in FS chain via other NeoFS nodes.
+All of those actions can be done equivalently by directly issuing transactions and RPC calls to FS chain nodes.

 ```